ishan9678/Student-Portal/README.md

 # Student-Portal
-It is a web application where studetns can view their grades and attendance of their courses and teachers can manage their students grades and attendance of relevant courses.
+It is a web application where students can view their grades and attendance of their courses, teachers can manage their students grades and attendance of relevant courses.